giovanni-grieco/Jeneral-Template-Resolver/README.md

 ## 📄 License

-This project is licensed under the GPLv3 License.
+This project is licensed under the GPL v3 License.

 ---